-Our aim is to provide students with plenty of techniques to find the jobs they want and become employed, and to do this, we introduce them to the hidden job market.
+We aim to provide students with plenty of techniques to find the jobs they want and become employed, and to do this.
+We introduce them to the hidden job market.

 Bryn Morgan, an electrical NVQ student training in Birmingham, who has now successfully gained employment in his local area, said:

 “I learned techniques for finding jobs in places I would not necessarily have thought of”.

 We want trainees to be aware of all the places they can search for jobs, not just the typical avenues.
 Doing so gives them the best chance possible of finding exactly what they want.

 Many interviews are now conducted via phone these days rather than face-to-face.
 This means that being confident and comfortable during a phone interview is a crucial skill to have.

 We offer practice phone interviews during job club sessions, which our students have welcomed.

 Marcus McDonald reported back that the workshop:

 “Made my confidence rise in such circumstances…and covered a lot of areas I was concerned about”.

 Student liaison manager Adam Graham runs job Club workshops.
 Adam provides support throughout and even after all our students have completed their training courses.
 With several years of experience within the industry, he delivers the workshop to cover all the necessary aspects of job hunting and more.